OrbiGoal/OrbiGoal/README.md

 ### Teams & Players Search
 #### Description
 This feature allows users to search for detailed information about teams and players, including statistics, performance history, and other relevant data.
 The filter option on the top right corner allows users to select a league to narrow down their search results.
-This feature allows users to search for detailed information about teams and players, including statistics, performance history, and other relevant data.
-The filter option on the top right corner allows users to select a league to narrow down their search results.

 #### Implementation Challenges
-- Integrating dataset, uploading Kaggle data onto Firebase The raw data from Kaggle had issues displaying accented alphabets.
-We faced errors using encoding="utf" within read_csv(), the other encodings could not display them correctly either.
-To tackle the issue, we converted the csv into json and edited the characters manually to clean them before uploading them to Firebase.
 - Integrating dataset, uploading Kaggle data onto Firebase The raw data from Kaggle had issues displaying accented alphabets.
 We faced errors using encoding="utf" within read_csv(), the other encodings could not display them correctly either.
 To tackle the issue, we converted the csv into json and edited the characters manually to clean them before uploading them to Firebase.
 - Handling large datasets efficiently